 In therapeutic foster care, the home is considered the primary treatment setting for the child.
-Foster parents are provided a high level of training and preparation to accommodate the child’s needs.
+Foster parents are provided with a high level of training and preparation to accommodate the child’s needs.

-Support for Foster Care Parents
+Support for Foster Parents

-Parents providing traditional foster care have on going support, contact and visits from their caseworker on a monthly basis.
+Parents providing traditional foster care have ongoing support, contact, and visits from their caseworker on a monthly basis.
 Based on the level of needs, agency support increases for those providing therapeutic care.

-Caseworker contact, visits and service coordination occurs on a weekly basis. with individual support services occurring with the child at least once a month.
+Caseworker contact, visits, and service coordination occurs on a weekly basis with individual support services occurring with the child at least once a month.
 Staff are available 24/7 to provide help and support.